prolesoft/prolesoft.github.io/learn/cli.md

 permalink: /learn/cli
 ---

-The command line seems formidible at first, but with a few weeks of practice, you may find yourself moving faster and more comfortably than when using graphical applications.
+The command line seems formidable at first, but with a few weeks of practice, you may find yourself moving faster and more comfortably than when using graphical applications.
 Everything you do in a Graphical User Interface (GUI) can be done with a few commands, usually much more efficiently: watching videos,